-The Urology Minimally Invasive Surgery Fellowship is a one- or two-year program that provides comprehensive training in all aspects of minimally invasive urology surgery with an opportunity for fellows in the two-year program to graduate with a master’s degree in clinical research from Indiana University School of Medicine.
+The Department of Urology minimally invasive surgery fellowship is a one or two-year program that provides comprehensive training in all aspects of minimally invasive urology surgery with an opportunity for fellows in the two-year program to graduate with a master’s degree in clinical research from Indiana University School of Medicine.
 This program is recognized by the Endourological Society.

 If qualified candidates for a two-year fellowship are not available, applicants are considered for a one-year clinical training program, which focuses on advanced laparoscopy, including robot-assisted surgery.
-Faculty in the Department of Urology at IU School of Medicine Annual perform more than 400 laparoscopic and robot-assisted surgeries every year.
+Faculty in the IU School of Medicine Department of Urology perform more than 400 laparoscopic and robot-assisted surgeries every year.
 The fellow’s time is equally distributed between clinical work and research during the fellowship.

-Fellows in this program are exposed to all aspects of urologic laparoscopic surgery, including laparoscopic donor nephrectomy, robot-assisted prostatectomy with the da Vinci surgical system, adrenalectomy, and other routine renal surgeries.
-Minimally Invasive Surgery fellows work mostly with Dr. Sundaram and are an integral part of the urology department, working with other faculty as well during laparoscopic, robotic and endourologic procedures.
-This offers extended exposure to surgical techniques, as Dr. Koch performs four to six robot assisted radical prostatectomies per week, and doctors Gardner and Bahler have practices in advanced robotic surgery.
+Fellows in this program are exposed to all aspects of urologic laparoscopic surgery, including laparoscopic donor nephrectomy, robot-assisted prostatectomy with the da Vinci surgical system, adrenalectomy and other routine renal surgeries.
+Minimally invasive surgery fellows work mostly with program director Chandru Sundaram, MD and are an integral part of the urology department, working with other faculty as well during laparoscopic, robotic and endourologic procedures.
+This offers extended exposure to surgical techniques, as Michael Koch, MD performs four to six robot-assisted radical prostatectomies per week, and Tom Gardner, MD and Clint Bahler, MD, MS have practices in advanced robotic surgery.

-An advanced laparoscopic training facility is managed by the Urology Minimally Invasive Surgery fellow for the purpose of training of medical students and urology residents.
-Third- and fourth-year medical students are offered a month-long elective in urologic laparoscopy, and the fellow is closely involved with their education and clinical research.
+An advanced laparoscopic training facility is managed by the urology minimally invasive surgery fellow for the purpose of training medical students and urology residents.
+Third and fourth year medical students are offered a month-long elective in urologic laparoscopy and the fellow is closely involved with their education and clinical research.
 The da Vinci surgical system is used predominately by urologists.

-A fully equipped animal laboratory is available at IU School of Medicine’s Indianapolis campus, and clinical studies are in progress.
+Fully-equipped laboratory spaces are available at IU School of Medicine’s Indianapolis campus, and clinical studies are in progress.
 Comprehensive MIS databases are available for prostatectomies, renal surgery and adrenalectomies.